HARIBO Happiness Together Fund

 - Tackle women’s poverty and isolation in the semi-rural areas which adversely impacts all areas of their life.

-In our local communities, there are many people still living in fuel poverty.
-People who spend every hour in bed just to keep warm and families that have to choose between eating and heating.
-The Fuel Poverty Fund provides emergency winter fuel grants to those in our community needing extra help.
+We raise money each year to help provide emergency winter fuel grants to individuals and families struggling to pay their fuel bills.
+In the Wakefield District there are hundreds of people still living in fuel poverty.
+People who spend every hour in bed just to keep warm and families that have to choose between eating and heating their homes.

 Are you suffering from fuel poverty?

-To find out how to access help if you or someone you know is suffering from fuel poverty, please contact Murray Edwards, Foundation Director on 01924 239 181 or email firstname.lastname@example.org.
+To find out how to access help if you or someone you know is suffering from fuel poverty, please contact Craig Shepherd, Chief Executive Officer on 01924 239 181 or email firstname.lastname@example.org